jtraglia/ethspecify/README.md

  */
 ```

 This supports all languages and comment styles.
-It will preserve the indentation, so something like
+It preserves indentation, so something like this
-this would also work:
+would also work:

 ```csharp
 /// <spec function="is_compounding_withdrawal_credential" fork="electra" version="nightly"></spec>